FishheadNate/Loan-Payment-Tracker/README.md

 # Loan-Payment-Tracker
-Python scripts to track loan payments and build loan amortization table.
+Python scripts to track loan payments and build a loan amortization table.